If you’ve got carpet in your home, you’ll understand how discolored and worn it can look, especially if it’s light-colored.

 Steam doesn’t make your carpet overly wet or saturated, but outdoor shoes may make it dirty again when you’ve just cleaned.
 All your hard work will go to waste.

-If you really have to walk on the carpet, wear clean socks.
+If you have to walk on the carpet, wear clean socks.
 You could even use shoe coverings or plastic bags.
 Don’t worry – we won’t call the fashion police.